+The proposed Oregon LNG project includes a bidirectional liquefied natural gas terminal located in Warrenton and an associated 86-mile natural gas pipeline to be routed through Clatsop, Tillamook, and Columbia counties in Oregon, continuing into Washington State.
+The proposed LNG terminal would be located on the northern portion of the East Bank Skipanon Peninsula near the confluence of the Skipanon and Columbia Rivers in Warrenton.

 Oregon LNG has applied for air and water quality permits to construct and operate a liquefied natural gas shipping and receiving terminal.
-The facility would be located on the northern portion of the East Bank Skipanon Peninsula near the confluence of the Skipanon and Columbia Rivers in Warrenton.

 The terminal will have the capacity to produce nine million metric tons of LNG per year, which is equivalent to the liquefaction of approximately 1.25 billion cubic feet per day of pretreated natural gas.
 The proposed project also will include project approximately 121 miles of new pipeline.
 The first phase of this proposed project is the construction of the terminal.

 DEQ received an application for stormwater construction general permit coverage for the proposed pipeline.
 DEQ determined the application to be incomplete, lacking the necessary land use findings required by DEQ rule.
 DEQ requires applicable land use findings for the entire project impact area prior to review of pipeline related applications.